Biometix/biometix.github.io/index/framework.md

 Core component of BQAT that implemented as a Python package which links vendor algorithms togather, including Face, Fingerprint, Iris modules.

-It will process the input image according to the mode selected and spit out the assessment metrics as Python dict.
+It will process the input biometric samples using corresponding modality engine selected and spit out the quality assessment metrics as Python dict.

 ``` mermaid
 ---